nwa24/kaileytam.com/blog/the-making-of-on-the-way-home.md

 We spent hours dissecting each poem, talking about the kind of images/ideas I’d want to convey.
 I wanted to make sure the visual elements were more than a pretty image (as pretty as they are), but complementary and an additive to the verbal.

 ### *the design process*

 I speak as an outsider looking in.
-I can’t even imagine doing what Fyonna does on a daily basis, creating and designing and drawing on a trackpad.
+I can’t even imagine doing what Fyonna does on a daily basis, creating and designing and drawing on a tablet.
 So, I asked Fyonna what the design process was like for her:

 K: What was the design process like for you?